As a coach, I know just how vital protein is. But, unfortunately, many people are still in the dark about what protein is and why it’s so valuable.

 How Much Protein Do You Need?

-An average adult should consume 0.36 grams per one pound of body weight or 0.8 grams of protein per kilogram .
+An average adult should consume 0.36 grams per one pound of body weight or 0.8 grams of protein per kilogram, according to the Harvard health Publishing .
+Based on my experience, I agree with that advice.

 But you might need more if you’re trying to build muscle.
 In that case, shoot for 2 grams of protein per kilogram or 0.9 - 1 grams of protein per pound of body weight.